raohmaru/CFC/o8g/Documents/CFC-Rules.md

 The Hit Points represents a player's life.
 Each player starts the game with 3000 HP.

 When a player is dealt damage, he loses that much HP.
-A player loses the battle when his HP drops to 0 or less.
+A player loses the battle immediately when his HP drops to 0 or less.

 ### SP
 The Soul Points represents a player's Ki energy.
 SP can be spend to pay the cost of playing cards with a negative SP value, or to pay the cost of United Attacks.